bkerler/bkerler.github.io/_posts/2019-11-15-bring-light-to-the-darkness.md

 and Hotpatching TZs.

 ## Additional Remark
-Some people asked why I haven't used radare2.
+### Some people asked why I haven't used radare2.
 Some main reasons were :
 - Opening the modem in radare2, analysis never finished even after days
-- Radare2 doesn't display instruction sets and without those brackets, it's basically useless for serious hexagon analysis until it's fixed, see bug commit here: https://github.com/radareorg/radare2/issues/12937
+- Radare2 doesn't display instruction sets and without those brackets, it's basically useless for serious hexagon analysis until it's fixed, see bug commit here: [here](https://github.com/radareorg/radare2/issues/12937)

+### Why IDA and not ghidra ?
+- Ghidra hasn't got IDE support for the instruction set brackets. @NeatMonster showed that a hexagon plugin is possible and even a hexagon decompiler could work see [here](https://github.com/NationalSecurityAgency/ghidra/issues/315), but for that, parts of the GUI and API have to be changed.
+I'm really looking forward to those fixes happening, which may result in a hexagon plugin for ghidra, finally :)

 Stay tuned !